 During the warmer months, the climate and ecological habitat support populations of arthropod vectors, including mosquitoes, ticks, mites, and sandflies.
 Significant disease transmission is sustained countrywide, including urban areas.
 Mitigation strategies were in place and included proper wear of treated uniforms, application of repellent to exposed skin, and use of bed nets and chemoprophylaxis (when applicable).
 Additional methods included the use of pesticides, reduction of pest/breeding habitats, and engineering controls.

 6.2.1 Malaria

-Low:Between 2001-2007 malaria cases were on a sustained decline.
-Indigenous transmission of malaria in Iraq was eliminated as of 2008 reducing risk among personnel exposed to mosquito bites to none
+None: Indigenous transmission of malaria in Iraq was eliminated as of 2008 reducing risk among personnel exposed to mosquito bites to None.

 6.2.2 Leishmaniasis